CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/web-vm/quick-start.md

-# Learn how to Use AWS to launch EC2 instance using Public AMI
+# Learn how to Use the AWS Management Console to launch EC2 instance using Public AMI

 ## Public AMI contains the software and data to run 12US1 using CMAQv5.4+